shlokamohanty/i-write-sometimes/_posts/2026-07-29-thesis-story-3.md

 And one day, I twisted my arm while practicing handstands.

-Maybe the black hole grew larger/smaller then.
+Maybe the black hole grew larger then.

 Will my bones break or not?